 All five are charged with murder and attempted murder, but have not been asked to plead yet.

 A source close to the investigation has claimed that the two police officers had escorted the assassin, a mystery man known only as “Josh”, from the scene in marked flying squad vehicles.

 “The real hit man is Josh, I am telling you.
-He has been in the country for the last two weeks under protection from the National Prosecuting Authority [NPA].

 “They even went and dug up the shallow graves in Elandshoek farm where some of his victims were buried.
 The corpses were taken for DNA testing,” said the source.